 You may reserve multiple accommodations during one reservation if needed.
 Our booking system will automatically recommend the most suitable set of accommodations according to the number of guests.

 This quick and smart automation will help you on your camping journey!

 If you are interested in BYOT (Bring Your Own Tent) camping you may book via our Hip Camp site here.

 There is a slight incline towards the middle of the campsite and then also down towards the bottom closer to the lake.
 Here is a short video clip to show the incline from the middle of the campsite to the bottom of the hill.

 See the incline

-Since you will be camping in the great outdoors, please be prepared with a tent or camper that is adequate for camping, a rain fly or tarp in case of heavy rain, etc.
+As you will be camping or staying outdoors, please bring a tent, sleeping bags, blankets, and towels.
+If bringing a camper please have a camper that is adequate for camping, if tent camping a rain fly or tarp in case of heavy rain, etc.